 Ajai Game Reserve is a wildlife reserve found in Arua District in Northern Uganda.
-The reserve is at an elevation of 658 meters above sea level.
+The reserve is at an elevation of 658 meters.

-The reserve is characterised by grassy plain, forests and wetlands environments.
+Ajai Wildlife Reserve characterized by grassy plains, forests and wetlands, has got no major Uganda Safari activities taking place here.
 The reserve was established to safeguard the white rhinoceros which are now nonexistent in Uganda as a result of poaching.
 Wild animals existing in the park comprise of buffaloes, hartebeests, bush-bucks, warthogs, hippopotamuses and water bucks.
 Others are the Uganda Kob, Common Duiker, Black & White Colobus, Olive baboon, Vervet Monkey, Leopard, Oribi, Sitatunga, Crocodiles and python snake are commonly seen plus a multiplicity of bird species.

 Found on the west bank of the Albert Nile, the Ajai Game Reserve was initially put under the private protection of the influential local chief called Ajai in 1937.
 Until year later in 1980, the reserve protected one of the few remaining populations of White Rhinos.
 The Uganda government has plans to reintroduce the Rhino.